Skip menu

 Many factors contribute to higher salaries in certain jobs.
 Some jobs reflect more responsibility than others, some require specialized skills, some require extensive travel and some require strenuous workloads and long hours.
 Research the career you’re interested in to find out more about salaries.
 For national and state information, you can contact the Bureau of Labor Statistics.

-If you're interested in heading back to the classroom, contact the Oklahoma State Regents for Higher Education to explore academic options and the Oklahoma Guaranteed Student Loan Progam for information about student financial aid.
+If you're interested in heading back to the classroom, contact the Oklahoma State Regents for Higher Education to explore academic options and the Oklahoma College Assistance Program for information about student financial aid.

 Why are taxes and other deductions withheld from your paycheck?